Mercenaries of the ancient Iberian Peninsula: 3rd century BC

-The variety and provenience of the mercenaries is not faithfully recorded, other than Celtiberians, Lusitanians and Balearics, which Hannibal would arrange and use for their particular talents.
+The variety and origin of the mercenaries is not faithfully recorded, other than Celtiberians, Lusitanians and Balearics, which Hannibal would arrange and use for their particular talents.
 The first served as heavy cavalry, in contrast to the lighter, skirmishing Numidian cavalry, though they were also entrusted the front lines as infantry in battles like Cannae, where they stood out for their ability to hold the line.
 Lusitanians are mentioned as having served as mountain troops, possibly playing the role of both skirmishers and heavy cavalry along with Celtiberians.
 Their combined force, composed of around 2,000 horsemen, was praised by Livy over their more numerous and famous Numidian homologues.
 Finally, Balearics, ranging between 1,000 and 2,000, excelled as skirmishing infantry, being armed with fibre or sinew slings capable of throwing heavy shot into enemy ranks with devastating effect.
 Silius Italicus speaks of even more tribes in the army, including Vettones, Gallaecians (combined with the Lusitanians in a single battalion), Cantabrians, Astures, and Vascones, although authors have doubted of such diversity.
 In any case, Celtiberians and Lusitanians probably were the main bodies of mercenaries, as Hannibal's spiel addressing them before the Battle of Ticinus attests.

-Other Celtiberians fought against Carthage after their pact with Rome, defeating Hasdrubal Barca's forces in 217 BC.
+Other Celtiberians fought against Carthage after striking a pact with Rome, defeating Hasdrubal Barca's forces in 217 BC.
 Four years later, they became the first mercenaries employed by Rome, as Publius Cornelius Scipio was forced to hire them to retain their allegiance.
 According to Livy and Appian, he sent 200 to Italy in order to try to convince their countrymen in Hannibal's army into deserting.
 This endeavor had little success, but it might have helped to undermine Hannibal's trust on them.
 In turn, Hasdrubal capitalized on his superior familiarity with Hispanic tribes to bribe Scipio's mercenaries, who agreed to abandon the Roman general even if they would not turn against him out of principles.
 The result was Scipio and his brother being killed near of Ilorci in 211 BC.
 The same year, possibly inspired by a desertion of Numidians and Hispanics to Marcus Claudius Marcellus after the Battle of Nola in 215, Celtiberians commanders Moericus and Belligenus betrayed the Punic-allied Syracusians and joined Marcellus's entourage.
 Another defection happened in Arpi, where 1,000 Hispanics chose to join the Roman side, although this might have been an exchange to get 5,000 Africans out of the city and back with Hannibal.
-Those seem to have been the only exceptions to the Hispanic mercenaries's loyalty.
-Hispanics seemingly held their Carthaginian masters in high regard, addressing them as their supreme commanders, and in many cases, such as during the defeats of Hasdrubal and Hanno, died fighting with suicidal determination for their leaders.
-Hannibal considered his peninsular fighters to be among his most valuable forces, almost at the level of his African compatriots, and contrasting especially with the more expendable and undisciplined Gauls and Ligurians.
+Those seem to have been the only exceptions to the Hispanic mercenaries' loyalty.
+Hispanics seemingly held their Carthaginian masters in high regard, addressing them as their supreme commanders, and in many cases, such as during the defeats of Hasdrubal and Hanno, died fighting with suicidal determination for them.
+Hannibal considered his peninsular fighters to be among his most valuable forces, almost at the level of his more traditional Africans, and contrasting especially with the more expendable and undisciplined Gauls and Ligurians.